THANK YOU VERY MUCH

 She arrived stylishly late and stood by his side in a dress that she later lamented did not look like the picture promised from the pattern book.

-The speech impeded vicar stuttered through the traditional ceremony, rolling his r's like a village idiot, eventually pronouncing them husband and wife; forever forged in holy matrimony.
+The speech impeded vicar stuttered through the traditional ceremony, rolling his r's like a village idiot, eventually pronouncing them husband and w-w-wife; forever forged in holy matrimony.
 Meanwhile a section of the congregation in the last two pews were taking bets on how long they would last."

 Twenty years later she still proudly stands by my side, and I by hers.